RuiqiW/CSC420Project/README.md

 -------------------------------------------------------------------------------------
 #### Vocabulary Tree (not used in pipeline)

-Train: create a folder: vocab_model in the same directory as vocab_tree.py (used to store models), then run
+Train: create a folder: vocab_model in the same directory as vocab_tree.py (used to store models), then run the following script to construct a vocabulary tree.

        vocab_tree.py --train_dir=[path to directory of training images] --num_clusters=[number of clusters for kmeans] --perform_pca=[whether to perform PCA on extracted feature descriptors]